NaViGatorFL/FICS-eChain/README.md

 2. Install Docker V20.10.4+ (Follow instructions from here: https://docs.docker.com/engine/install/ubuntu/)
 3. Install NPM V14+ (Follow instructions from here: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)

+This tutorial assumes the deployment is happening at the Ubuntu Server Machine in FICS lab.
+Please feel free to edit the following commands based on your target installation system.

 ## Step 1
 ### Get the Minifabric Binaries
 1. Get the script